conniewang3/conniewang3.github.io/_posts/2018-1-3-WSDC-Project-Part-1.md

 ![672x480](https://conniewang3.github.io/assets/img/WSDC-part-1/nov_readiness_ratio-1.png)

     ## $`East Coast`
-    ## [1] 0.8208
+    ## [1] 0.8075362
     ##
     ## $Europe
-    ## [1] 0.1490
+    ## [1] 0.09338434
     ##
     ## $Midwest
-    ## [1] 0.8736
+    ## [1] 0.973868
     ##
     ## $Other
-    ## [1] 0.0677
+    ## [1] 0.1248829
     ##
     ## $`West Coast`
-    ## [1] 0.2218
+    ## [1] 0.68068

 Well, it looks like the low incidence of placing 1st-5th at a tier 3 or 1st-3rd at a tier 2 has maybe come back to bite us -- this data is decidedly not as pretty.
+Error bars aren't shown, but the quartiles are quite large.

-Significance testing by region, we see a 93% confidence that dancers in the Other region (Asia/Australia/Brazil) with exactly 15 Novice points **place less frequently in Intermediate**.
-The is also the trend in 3 of the other 4 regions (East Coast, Europe, Midwest), although the differences there are less significant.
+As a result, we don't find significant differences by this metric -- we see a 91% confidence that dancers in Europe and 88% confidence in the Other region (Asia/Australia/Brazil) that those with exactly 15 Novice points place less frequently in Intermediate.

-Combining the two metrics, there is some evidence that Novice dancers with exactly 15 points do slightly worse in Intermediate than those with more than 15 points.
+Regardless, combining the two metrics, there is some evidence that Novice dancers with exactly 15 points do slightly worse in Intermediate than those with more than 15 points.
 Although it's not a large difference, and changing the requirement from 15 to 16 points is unlikely to do much, this does justify the rule change somewhat.

 #### **Community growth in the US and overseas**
 One question that's come up in the discussions surrounding the rule